Stark Mad

-Stark Mad is a 1929 American sound (All-Talking) pre-Code adventure film produced and distributed by Warner Bros., directed by Lloyd Bacon, and starring H. B. Warner, Louise Fazenda, Jacqueline Logan and Henry B. Walthall.
+Stark Mad is a 1929 American sound (All-Talking) pre-Code adventure film produced and distributed by Warner Bros.
+Pictures, directed by Lloyd Bacon, and starring H. B. Warner, Louise Fazenda, Jacqueline Logan and Henry B. Walthall.
 This lurid jungle melodrama was an attempt to emulate the then-popular jungle horror films being made at the time by Tod Browning and Lon Chaney.
 The film was unusual in that it is set in the jungles of Central America rather than Africa.

 Plot

-Bob Rutherford (unseen character) and his native guide, Simpson (Anders Randolf), vanish during a hunting trip deep in the jungles of Central America.
-When all contact ceases, Bob's father, James Rutherford (Claude Gillingwater), organizes a rescue expedition and sails to the last known location on the coast where the pair were seen.
+Bob Rutherford and his native guide, Simpson, vanish during a hunting trip deep in the jungles of Central America.
+When all contact ceases, Bob's father, James Rutherford, organizes a rescue expedition and sails to the last known location on the coast where the pair were seen.

-The search party includes Miss Fleming (Louise Fazenda), Mr. Rutherford's efficient secretary; Irene Malloy (Jacqueline Logan), Bob's fiancée; Captain Rhodes (Henry B. Walthall), commander of the yacht; Amos Sewald (Lionel Belmore), an explorer hired to lead the search; Dr. Milo (John Miljan), a naturalist; the First Mate (Warner Richmond); and Rutherford himself.
+The search party includes Miss Fleming, Mr. Rutherford's efficient secretary; Irene Malloy, Bob's fiancée; Captain Rhodes, commander of the yacht; Amos Sewald, an explorer hired to lead the search; Dr. Milo, a naturalist; the First Mate; and Rutherford himself.
 Just before the party is to land, the mysterious death of one of the sailors leads the crew to threaten mutiny.
-As the party reaches the shore, they are intercepted by Professor Dangerfield (H. B. Warner), an authority on Central American ruins, who has traveled 400 miles to warn them.
-With him is Simpson (Anders Randolf), Bob's guide, who has emerged alone from the jungle, now deranged and violent.
+As the party reaches the shore, they are intercepted by Professor Dangerfield, an authority on Central American ruins, who has traveled 400 miles to warn them.
+With him is Simpson, Bob's guide, who has emerged alone from the jungle, now deranged and violent.

 Dangerfield urges them not to proceed, believing that Bob must be dead based on Simpson's ravings.
 However, Mr. Rutherford insists on continuing.
 The group proceeds inland, leaving Simpson in chains aboard the yacht for safety.
 Dangerfield joins them, though he is treated with open hostility by Sewald.
 Irene, however, begins to feel a strange fascination toward the older man.

 Making their way through treacherous jungle terrain, the party discovers the ruins of an ancient Mayan temple and chooses to spend the night inside its vast stone chambers.
 That night, eerie events unfold: the hounds brought for the search vanish after pursuing something unseen.
 Concerned, Dangerfield, Irene, and Rutherford follow the dogs to investigate, leaving a single lantern behind with the remaining members of the party.
 The light of that lantern mysteriously goes out shortly after they leave, suggesting that someone—or something—has been left behind in the dark with the others.